 The exchange is fully regulated by Canadian federal authorities through their registration with Financial Transactions and Reports Analysis Centre of Canada (FINTRAC) as a Money Services Business (MSB).
 Currently, the exchange only onboards residents or citizens of Canada.
-To find an exchange accepting also non-Canadian traders, you can check out our Cryptocurrency Exchange List.
+To find an exchange accepting also non-Canadian traders, you can check out our Exchange List.

 Bitbuy supports the five most popular coins: Bitcoin (BTC), Ethereum (ETH), Bitcoin Cash (BCH), Ripple (XRP) & Litecoin (LTC) and most recently just added Stellar (XLM) to their offerings.